dotnet/diagnostics/documentation/building/linux-instructions.md

 Toolchain Setup
 ---------------

-SOS plugin requires lldb v3.4 and above.
-It is recommeneded to use latest version of llvm toolchain, but any version >= 3.4 should work.
+SOS plugin requires lldb v3.9 and above.
+It is recommended to use latest version of llvm toolchain, but any version >= 3.9 should work.

 To build or cross build for ARM on Windows or Linux see the instructions [here](https://github.com/dotnet/runtime/blob/main/docs/workflow/building/coreclr/cross-building.md#generating-the-rootfs) in the runtime repo.
 You will need to clone the runtime [repo](https://github.com/dotnet/runtime.git) and build the appropriate "rootfs" for arm or arm64 using these instructions.
 You only need to do this once.